fjcasternao/angular-4-universal-seed/README.md

     ```
 4. Remove source map files from files in ```dist``` directory.
 5. Copy files inside ```dist``` directory to ```prod``` directory on your server.
+6. ```cd``` to the root of your project directory on your server.
+You have to make sure that you are not inside the ```prod``` directory.
-6. To start your app for production, run the following commands:
+7. To start your app for production, run the following command:
     ```sh
-    # %projectname% refers to the full path to your root project directory, not %projectname%/prod
-    cd %projectname%
     NODE_ENV=production pm2 start prod/server.js
     ```